 Take a nap

 Look, I won’t beat around the bush.
-Pubs just reopened across Britain and maybe you’ve been feeling a little worse for wear if the excitement took you to a beer garden during the week.
-After being locked down for so long, I think most of us have been there during the past month.
+It’s almost summer and it’s turning into beer garden season, so you might have been feeling a little worse for wear.
+After braving the winter months for that long, I think most of us have been there during the past month or so.
 A cheeky lunchtime nap might help cure some of that tiredness after struggling through the morning, and could hopefully mean a less stressful afternoon before flopping back into bed!

 Visit an art gallery or museum

-Starting from Monday, May 17 we’ll finally be able to visit some of the best cultural attractions in London.
-Yes, art galleries and museums are opening up once more, so if you’re lucky enough to live or work near one of your favourites, this could mark the perfect lunchtime escape.
-Because who wouldn’t want to break up their day gazing at a masterful Van Gogh display or maritime pieces by Turner?
+We’re pretty blessed to be able to visit some of the best cultural attractions in London.
+If you’re lucky enough to live or work near one of your favourites, this could mark the perfect lunchtime escape.
+Because who wouldn’t want to break up their day gazing at these glorious sights?

 Enjoy a coffee from one of your favourite London coffee shops